ubc-library-rc/intro-static-webpages/write-markdown-files.md

 You might find some things you would like to do that is possible only using HTML, such as symbols, subscripts and superscripts, and others.
 Here is one resource on how to format HTML to insert symbols: [HTML Symbols reference page](https://www.w3schools.com/html/html_symbols.asp)
 Additional resources are widely available on the web.
+** This is not the only way you can style your web page: using themes, CSS, Javascript, etc. are additional, though more advanced, methods.